Can loud noises cause data loss from hard drives?

 - In case of a fire alarm, try to cover the siren.

-- Position siren and gas nozzle locations so that they do not radiate directly on the disk drives.
+- Position siren and gas nozzle locations so they do not radiate directly on the disk drives.

 - Increase the number of suppression nozzles and decrease the spacing between them to decrease their sound levels.